Skip to main content

 Result

-Postpone or dismiss the analysis of specific database configurations that don't apply to your database environment to avoid unnecessary alerts and inaccurate optimization results.
-You can reactivate a postponed or dismissed configuration analysis at any time.
+Dismiss the analysis of specific database configurations that don't apply to your database environment to avoid unnecessary alerts and inaccurate optimization results.
+You can reactivate a dismissed configuration analysis at any time.

 Steps